Planning Literature Reviews

 Step 1: Color-Code Your Notes

 This is where your notes will come in handy.
 If you've already color-coded your summaries from your sources, then you're one step ahead.
-If not, all is not lost.
+If not, don't worry.
 Just watch this video and follow the steps.
 Remember, you can use paper cards or electronic note-taking software like Trello.

 Step 2: Look for Patterns

 Now you're going to take your note-taking to the next level as opposed to just writing general summaries like you did for an Annotated Bibliography.
 This time as you read through your notes and sources, you'll be looking for patterns and themes that emerge.

 If you're writing a stand-alone literature review, then you don't need to look for all the items listed in the video.
 (A stand-alone literature review means the kind that's published on its own and is not the introduction to a bigger empirical research project report or paper.
 Most students will be writing a stand-alone literature review).
 In that case, you just need to look for things that help you see what's happening in the field, what researchers are doing.
 So you can ignore the items in the video such as "Methodology that you might 'borrow' for your proposed materials or procedures" because you won't be conducting any experiments or primary research in this class.
 Your teacher might eventually ask you to propose research in a grant proposal, but that's the most you'll have time for.
 So for now, just focus on the items relevant to a literature review as you organize your notes.

 I tell my students to ask four questions as they look through their sources and notes: